Glossary of British ordnance terms: S.B.C.

 Slow burning cocoa powder: a form of brown prismatic powder, i.e. gunpowder, with more charcoal, saltpetre and moisture but less sulphur than black powder.
 Cocoa referred to the appearance rather than composition.
 Used in the late 19th century for early large long-barrelled guns, where its slow-burning properties gave the projectile a prolonged smooth acceleration instead of the short violent acceleration typical of black powder.
-This powder was inefficient because most energy was expended as smoke, and enormous quantities were required, such as 960 lb for the BL 16.25 inch naval gun (also known as Elswick 110 ton guns) of 1888.
+This powder was inefficient because most energy was expended as smoke, and enormous quantities were required, such as 960 lb for the BL 16.25-inch naval gun (also known as Elswick 110 ton guns) of 1888.
 Required a primer of black powder to ignite.

 SBML

 Smooth bore muzzle loading denotes a barrel that is not rifled and where the projectile is loaded via the muzzle of the barrel.
 Most early cannons were of this type.
 British SBML guns of the mid-19th century were typically made of cast iron.
-The last cannon of this type in British service was the 68 pounder 95 cwt introduced in the 1840s.
+In the 1840s, the 68-pounder 95 cwt was the last of this type of cannon introduced into British service.
 Modern weapons using this method of loading are light field mortars, in which the mortar bomb is dropped into the mortar barrel for firing; in these modern weapons the projectiles are spin-stabilised, but by fins rather than rifling.

 Segment shell

-Segment shells, also known as ring shells : this anti-personnel explosive shell originated in British service in 1859 as design by William Armstrong for use with his new breechloading field guns.
+Segment shells, also known as ring shells: this anti-personnel explosive shell originated in British service in 1859 and was designed by William Armstrong for use with his new breechloading field guns.
 The projectile was made up of layers of iron rings within a thin cast-iron shell wall, held together with lead between them, with a hollow space in the centre for the bursting charge of gunpowder.
 The rings broke up into segments on explosion.
 The explosive charge was typically about half that employed in an equivalent calibre common shell as less explosive was needed to separate and break up the rings than to burst the shell wall of a common shell, hence allowing more iron to be employed for the same weight of shell.
 It could be employed in the role of shrapnel, case or common shell.
 It was generally phased out in favour of common and shrapnel shells.